Thousands of Clients Served Since 1980

 Speak with Shillen Mackall & Seldon Law Office to Seek Compensation for Your Injuries

 Commercial and residential property owners are required by law to take certain steps to ensure that their properties are safe for employees and clients or guests and visitors.
 If an accident occurs on their property due to a failure to take reasonable precautions for safety, they can be held liable.
-At Shillen Mackall & Seldon, our Vermont, New Hampshire, and Florida premises liability attorneys can help you if you have been hurt due to dangerous conditions on another's property.
+At Shillen Mackall & Seldon, our New Hampshire, Florida and Vermont premises liability attorneys can help you if you have been hurt due to dangerous conditions on another’s property.